 We get it.
-With a workout called ‘barre’, it comes as no surprise that many people assume this form of exercise is meant for dancers.
-While barre does have a ballet base, you do not need to be a dancer to take barre class!
-At our Bar Method studios, you will see women and men with a range of backgrounds, from golfers to those looking to get back into fitness after having children.
-The exercises you will see in Bar Method class are designed to work deep into each muscle.
-The different positions you will experience in class might seem foreign to your body at first, even for a dancer!
-No matter your background or fitness level, our expert instructors (who have over 6 months of training) will guide you through each exercise to ensure your form is correct and that you are getting the full benefits from each exercise.
-So next time you start to believe that barre is for dancers, remind yourself that barre is for EVERYONE, and we’d love to see you in class.
+With a workout called “barre,” it comes as no surprise that many people assume this form of exercise is meant for prima ballerinas.
+While barre does have a ballet base, you don’t need to be a dancer to reap its benefits (and most of our members aren’t!).
+At our Bar Method studios, you’ll see women and men from a wide range of backgrounds — from professional athletes to exercise newbies.
+The different positions you’ll experience in class may seem foreign to your body at first, even for experienced dancers.
+No matter your background or fitness level, our expert instructors (all of whom have over six months of training) will guide you through each exercise to ensure your form is correct and that you’re getting the full benefits from each exercise.
+So the next time you start to believe that barre is just for dancers, remind yourself that barre is for everyone who wants to try it — and we’d love to see you in class!

-Sweat equals a great workout…right?
-WRONG!
-Within fitness, there is a common misconception that in order to get a “good” workout you need to push your body to an extreme.
-We are here to remind you that there are other forms of cardio beyond running.
-Bar Method classes are based on interval training.
-Throughout class we will work each muscle group to fatigue, raising your heart rate and putting your strength to the test.
-In our Bar Move class, we move at a faster pace with exercises that feature a larger range of movement, resulting in an additional cardio boost!
-Bar Method clients can burn over 300 calories in one class, so book your next class today and see what the burn is all about!
+There’s a widespread misconception in the fitness community that you have to push your body beyond its limits in order to get a “good” workout.
+But the truth is that you don’t have to take things to the extreme to get incredible results.
+At The Bar Method, our exercises are based on interval training.
+We work each muscle group to fatigue during every class, which raises your heart rate and puts your strength to the test.
+In our Bar Move class, we move at a faster pace with exercises that feature a larger range of movement, resulting in an additional cardio boost.
+But the proof is in the numbers: Bar Method clients can burn over 300 calories in a single class — no running required.

-You Have to be Flexible to do Barre
+Myth #5: You Have to Be Flexible to Do Barre

 Does barre involve stretching?
 Yes.
-Do you need to be flexible to take class?
-No. At The Bar Method, we work a muscle to fatigue and follow the strength work with a stretch, resulting in long, lean muscles.
-While stretching plays a key role in all of our classes, you do not NEED to be flexible prior to trying barre class.
-Bar Method MAKES you flexible!
-Bar Method Southlake client, Liz, says, “I’m 40 years old, with three littles and today, after nearly 2 years with Bar Method Southlake, I’ve found my splits on BOTH sides!”
-Over time, you will develop more flexibility resulting in injury prevention, slowing down the aging process, and more energy!
-So next time you fear barre class due to its stretching components, remind yourself of the fantastic benefits consistent stretching can do for your body.
+Do you need to be super flexible to take a class?
+Not at all.
+At The Bar Method, we work different muscles to the point of fatigue and follow our strength work with stretching which results in long, lean muscles.
+While stretching plays a key role in all of our classes, you don’t need to be flexible prior to trying a class.
+Which brings us to the best part: The Bar Method is actually ideal for those who lack flexibility, because it helps make you more flexible!
+Take it from our Bar Method Southlake client, Liz, who says, “I’m 40 years old with three littles and today — after nearly two years with Bar Method Southlake — I’ve found my splits on BOTH sides!”
+Our program helps you develop more flexibility over time, which ultimately helps protect against potential injuries.
+If you’re worried about trying barre classes due to their stretching components, just remind yourself of the multiple benefits consistent stretching can offer your body.